SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_nfctag2_nt3h2111/README.md

 `mikroe_nt3h2111.c`: implements the top-level APIs for application.

-- Initialization API: Initialize I2C communication and FD interrupt.
+- Initialization API: Initialize I2C communication and FD interrupt
-- memory block R/W APIs: read/write a memory block, given memory address.
+- memory block R/W APIs: read/write a memory block, given memory address
-- specific register read/write APIs: specific register read/write to get and set settings for NT3H2x11.
+- specific register read/write APIs: specific register read/write to get and set settings for NT3H2x11

-`mikroe_nt3h2111_i2c.c`: implements NT3H2x11 specific I2C APIs, called by `mikroe_nt3h2111.c`.

-- Initialization API: initialize I2C communication.
-- I2C read/write APIs: read/write a memory block via I2C, given memory address.
+- I2C read/write APIs: read/write a memory block via I2C, given memory address
-- I2C read/write register APIs: read/write a register via I2C, given block memory address and register address.
+- I2C read/write register APIs: read/write a register via I2C, given block memory address and register address

 ### Testing ###

+On your PC open a terminal program, such as the Console that is integrated in Simplicity Studio or a third-party tool terminal like TeraTerm to receive the logs from the virtual COM port.
+Note that your board uses the default baud rate of 115200.
 Application would first call `nt3h2111_init` to initialize needed peripherals(I2C, GPIO FD).
 Then use register read/write APIs to adjust the settings on the NT3H2111.
-The example will call any function based on the character it receives over the serial connection.
+The example will call any function based on the character it receives over the serial connection.A screenshot of the console output is shown in the image below.

-You can launch Console that's integrated into Simplicity Studio or use a third-party terminal tool like TeraTerm to receive the data from the USB.
-A screenshot of the console output is shown in the figure below.

 ![usb_debug](image/log.png "USB Debug Output Data")

 **Note**: After an NDEF message is written into NT3H2111 EEPROM, you can either use an NFC-enabled smartphone or use an RFID-reader module to read the data it contains.

-A screenshot of an NFC-enabled smartphone that uses the *NFC Tools* application to read data from NT3H2111 as shown below.
+A screenshot of an NFC-enabled smartphone that uses the *NFC Tools* application to read data from NT3H2111 is shown in the image below.

 ![nfc tools](image/nfc_tools.png "USB Debug Output Data")